Case Study: Multi-Target Multi-Camera Tracking

 When targets moved from one camera to another, the system had to keep track of them even if the cameras didn’t have overlapping views.
 The probabilistic model we built filled the gap by predicting the likely movement of the object based on previous tracking data.
 This model ensured that even when a target moved out of one camera’s view, the system could continue to track it across the monitored space, accurately identifying it when it appeared in another camera’s field of view.

 One challenge with multi-camera tracking is ensuring the system can handle multiple moving objects or people at the same time.
 We needed to design the system to track multiple targets within the same real-world environment, distinguishing between different individuals or objects.
-This required careful tuning of the algorithms to ensure the system didn’t confuse targets with one another as they moved between cameras.
+Achieving this required precise algorithmic tuning to prevent target misassociation, particularly during transitions between camera views.

 Edge and High-Performance Solutions